-1444 INPS is the public body that manages pensions and social security treatments.
+$^{^{\}rm 82}$ INPS is the public body that manages pensions and social security treatments.

-1445 Pascucci Paolo, Dalla giurisprudenza costituzionale alla legge sullo sciopero, quoted nt.
+83 Pascucci Paolo, Dalla giurisprudenza costituzionale alla legge sullo sciopero, quoted nt.
 54, at p.
 247.

-1446 See below under Chapter V in this essay.
+84 See below under Chapter V in this essay.

-1447 Pascucci Paolo, Dalla giurisprudenza costituzionale alla legge sullo sciopero, quoted nt.
+85 Pascucci Paolo, Dalla giurisprudenza costituzionale alla legge sullo sciopero, quoted nt.
 54 at p.
 251.

-table.
+approach that they considered as a weakening option.
+These new agents started adopting the most disrupting industrial action in order to be admitted to the bargaining table.
 As pointed out earlier in this paper, the strategy adopted by public powers in order to protect consumers' interests was to apply to the most disruptive situations the legislation enacted during the fascist period that gives to public authority, such as the prefect (the representative of the Government in counties) and the city mayor, the power to dictate emergency rules in order to contain disruption.
 Obviously these powers where not regulated by the statute for the purpose of limiting industrial action because strikes and lock outs were crimes under the fascist government.
 These rules were therefore extended to strikes under the new constitutional regime in order to limit risks in few services such as the health service, garbage collection and storage, or transport, in order to guarantee public order and safety jeopardised by industrial actions.
 It may be interesting to underline that the authority's order to stop the industrial action could and now can be addressed to a group of recipients selected by way of indicating a professional category, or to individuals, and the order could and can also reach the destination through billposting.
 Contravening to the order was considered as a crime and now is instead fined with the payment of an administrative fee.

-2. The Experience of Strike in the Essential Services under Law no. 146/1990.
+2. The Experience of Strike in the Essential Services under Law no. 146/1990